bcbrown/bookreviews/2017/README.md

 ### A Personal Anthology, Borges
-Deeply weird and thought-provoking short stories, plus short essays and poems, this collection was chosen by Jorge Luis Borges as the works he wanted his legacy judged by.
+Deeply weird and thought-provoking short stories, plus short essays and poems, this collection was chosen by Jorge Luis Borges as the works by which he wanted his legacy.
 This was perfectly suited to be read on the bus on the way to and from work.

-### Hard-boiled Wonderland
+### Hard-Boiled Wonderland and the End of the World
-Highly enjoyable and deeply original.
+Highly enjoyable and deeply imaginative.
 There's two separate storylines that eventually join together; in one of them, there's a single small town, alone and surrounded by wilderness, where in order to enter, the gatekeeper must cut your shadow off and leave it outside.
+Outside this town is a herd of unicorns.
+The other storyline is set in contemporary Tokyo, and to quote from Wikipedia, "The two storylines converge, exploring concepts of consciousness, the subconscious or unconscious mind, and identity."

 ### Forest Unseen
 I had read most of this a couple years ago, and picked it up and finished it this year.
 A series of short essays on nature, spurred by repeated visits to the same one-foot circle of forest in Tennessee, by a biologist.
+The author uses each trip as a trigger for an essay on some aspect of nature.
 Anyone who loves nature and natural history will enjoy this book.

 ### Proust and the Squid